 The anterior uvea consists of the iris, ciliary body, and anterior chamber (or iridocorneal) angle.
 The iris provides most of the eye color as well as an aperture (pupil) to regulate the amount of light that enters the eye and posterior segment.
 Pupil shape varies widely among animal species, including circle, vertical slit, horizontal oval, square, or even multiple pupils.
-The ciliary body provides most of the aqueous humor to nourish the anterior segment and remove its metabolic wastes, as well as the outflow channels (anterior chamber angle) for aqueous humor to reenter the venous system.
-The ciliary body also regulates lens curvature (accommodation), which is more limited in animals than in people.
+The ciliary body processes provide most of the aqueous humor to nourish the anterior segment and remove its metabolic wastes, as well as the outflow channels (anterior chamber angle) for aqueous humor to reenter the venous system.
+The ciliary body musculature also regulates lens curvature (accommodation), which is more limited in domesticated animals than in people.
 The ciliary body continues posteriorly as the choroid, and diseases of the iris and ciliary body also often involve the choroid.
 Diseases of the anterior uvea are common in domestic animals.

 Persistent pupillary membranes are remnants of the normal prenatal vascular network that fills the pupillary region.
 Persistence of pigmented strands across the pupil from one area of the iris to another, or to the lens or cornea, is not uncommon in dogs and occurs occasionally in other species.
 In Basenjis, the condition is inherited.